Natalie Morales (actress): Acting

-Morales had a guest appearance on CSI: Miami in 2006, and played a character in Pimp My Ride that year, a video game version of the MTV television series.
+Morales had a guest appearance on CSI: Miami in 2006, and played a character in Pimp My Ride that year, a video game version of the MTV television series Pimp My Ride.
 Her first major role was in The Middleman, a sci-fi dramedy which aired on the ABC Family network for one season.
 She starred as Wendy Watson; the series was adapted from the comic book, The Middleman.
 Morales also starred in and executive produced a Web series, titled Quitters.
 The series was an official selection of the 3rd annual ITVFest (Independent Television Festival) in Los Angeles in August 2008.